-In a nutshell, karate is a martial art form that focuses mainly on striking.
+Karate is a martial art form that focuses mainly on striking.
 The aim is to train the body so that the limbs can serve as powerful and efficient striking tools while also avoiding or blocking strikes from opponents.
 On the other hand, judo essentially focuses on grappling.
 In judo, the focus is not to throw strikes but to create positions and holds used to throw and ground opponents, take away their balance and power, and tire them out or submit them.

-Let us take a more in-depth look at these differences.
+Let’s take a more in-depth look at these differences.